 Castle Crag - One Of The 'Jaws' Of Borrowdale

-It's worth climbing to the top of this iconic pike for the views alone.
-Originally the site of an Iron Age settlement, the crag has been partly quarried and the route to the top is peppered with hundreds of hand-made miniature slate stalagmites, creating a surreal lunar-like landscape.
+It's worth climbing to the top of this iconicpikefor the views alone.
+Originally the site of an Iron Age settlement, Castle Crag has been partly quarried and the route to the top is peppered with hundreds of hand-made miniature slate stalagmites, creating a surreal lunar-like landscape.

-The stroll along the River Derwent from Grange to Rosthwaite must be one of the best riverside walks in the whole of the Lake District.
+The stroll along the River Derwent from the village of Grange to Rosthwaite must be one of the best riverside walks in the whole of the Lake District National Park.
 Wander through leafy woodlands, skim stones on the river, cross over arched packhorse bridges and pass fields with grazing Herdwick sheep.
 Another beautiful walk follows the Stonethwaite Beck through Langstrath.

 Water, Wordsworth and Wadd